espertus/jacquard-examples/hw1/README.md

 * `config/checkstyle-rules.xml` holds the checkstyle rules file
 * `src/main/java/student` contains
     * `Main.java`, which has the `main` method that controls the autograder
+    * `ILOS.java`, which provides a "list of string" interface
+    * `EmptyLOS.java` and `NonEmptyLOS.java`, placeholders for the student
+      implementations of the interface
-    * `FavoritesIterator.java`, placeholder for student code for testing the autograder locally
+    * `ILOSTest.java`, a placeholder for student tests
-    * `HiddenFavoriteIteratorsTest.java` and `ProvidedFavoritesIteratorTest`,
-      which contain JUnit 5 tests of student code
+    * `HiddenILOSTest.java`, which contain hidden JUnit 5 tests of student code
+* `src/main/java/buggy` contains a deliberately buggy implementation of the required code, on which student tests should report errors
+* `src/main/java/correct` contains a correct implementation of the required code, on which student tests should not report errors
 * `submission` holds a sample submission (required if you want to run `test_autograder.py` locally)
 * `submissions` (which is not required) holds sample submissions to manually